 William Warren Scranton Residence which opened in 1970, is located on the Morgan Highway Campus in Scranton, and is home to 42 individuals.
 This residence includes an 8-bed annex which provides additional living space in an apartment-like environment.

-Adult day care, senior day care and vocational training are provided for all ICF/MR residents according to their specific needs within Allied’s system and with other licensed program providers.
+Adult day care, senior day care and vocational training are provided for all ICF/ID residents according to their specific needs within Allied’s system and with other licensed program providers.
 Throughout such programs, our individuals work with highly qualified professionals in the areas of cognition, communication, socialization and vocational skills.
 A wide variety of recreational activities is also provided which is designed to meet each individual’s leisure needs and interests.
 All individuals receive the benefit of continuous active treatment, supervision, medical care and ongoing psychological and social services.

 Our community-based ICFs opened in the mid to late 1980s and continue to provide active treatment services in the Scranton and Carbondale areas: